 Following a review in late 2020, Virgin Australia now has seven domestic lounges within its network, compared to 11 lounges it had previously.
 The four lounges shuttered are Mackay, Alice Springs, Darwin and Perth (T2).

 In this guide, we run through the lounges in each city, what to expect when you use a lounge, a quick look at Virgin Australia paid lounge program and the (few) credit cards that offer Virgin Australia lounge access as a perk.

 What can I expect in a Virgin Australia domestic lounge?

 All of Virgin Australia’s lounges offer buffet food, soft drinks and premium alcoholic drinks.
-Spirits are not advertised, but may be available in some lounges.
+Spirits are not advertised but might be available in some lounges.
 In-house barista-made coffee is available for that caffeine fix, particularly before the morning bank of flights.

 Outside of food and drink, you’ll get access to power to charge your devices, seating (unless it is really busy) and, hopefully, quieter and more restful space to hang out in before you flight and do some work, make some calls, or whatever you prefer.